Martin-S-S-M-L/OIBSIP/README.md

   - Obesity Class 1 (30 to 35)
   - Obesity Class 2 (35 to 40)
   - Obesity Class 3 (Greater than 40)
-- Colors are asigned to all the weight status such as
+- Colors are assigned to all the weight statuses such as
   - Blue for Underweight
   - Green for Normal
   - Yellow for Overweight